Siteimprove/CMS-plugin-Wordpress/TESTING.md

 `npm test` runs 46 browser checks: 30 capture checks and 16 integration regression checks.
 The additional multisite regression checks run with `npm run test:regressions`.

-The manual **Prepublish WordPress environment** GitHub workflow starts a fresh instance on the selected branch, runs the integration tests in both browsers and stops it.
+The manual **WordPress plugin environment tests** GitHub workflow starts a fresh instance on the selected branch, runs the integration tests in both browsers and stops it.
 The site exists only on the runner while the job executes; GitHub does not host a lasting,